Maximinodotpy/articles/047 - How to Automate Publishing Godot Games to Itch.io/_blog/article.md

 So these Automation are basically Yaml file that will hold the Infos about your Action like how its called when it runs and what it runs.
 These files reside in the  `.github/workflows` subfolder of your project.
 You see the Yaml file we work on [here](https://github.com/Maximinodotpy/Tile-Jumper-Exodus/blob/master/.github/workflows/deploy.yml).

 We start by setting a name for this Action and telling it when to run in this case on every push (on every branch).
-Next up we create a job called `export-web`
+Next up we create a job called `export-web` that runs on Ubuntu.

 ```yml
 name: "Godot Export and Upload"